TalkTomeG00se/IR-Script/README.md

 # Contributors
 - Colten Davis (myself)
-- C. Kirkman
+- Chris
-- S. Robles
+- Steve

 # Notes
 This project was worked on interally to Micron.
 Thus, there are no sequence of committs due to legal policies.
-Once the project was cleared by my legal department, the entirety of the script was committed here at once.
+Once the project was cleared by Micron, the entirety of the script was committed here at once.

+Also, as there are certain API calls and other confidential commands in the script, those confidential lines in the script have been replaced with a detailed comment.

-Micron contributors as well have been limited to their first initial and their last name to keep their identities confidential.
+Micron contributors as well have been limited to their first name to keep their identities confidential.

 # Contact
 Colten Davis - coltendavis@u.boisestate.edu